DavidHSW/DHDynamicLineChart/README.md

 * Control line at different positions:

-        [self.myLineChart refreshLineChartWithYValue:slider.value atIndex:self.index];
+        [self.myLineChart refreshLineChartWithYRatio:yRatio atIndex:index];

         or
-        [self.myLineChart refreshLineChartWithYValues:slider.valueArray];
+        [self.myLineChart refreshLineChartWithYRatios:yRatios];

   The `index` indicates the order of control points.

-* If you are using slider and the its tag is consistent with the index of control points array, you can just refresh chart like this:

-        [self.myLineChart refreshLineChartForSlider:slider];
+The 'yRatio" indicates the 'actual value' / 'max value'([0,1]).

 * Update labels of x/y axises:

+        //X
+        [self.myLineChart updateWithXAxisLabelTitles:xNewYLabels];
+        //Y
+        [self.myLineChart updateWithXAxisLabelTitles:yNewYLabels];
+        //Or
-        [self.myLineChart updateLabelsOfXAxis:self.newXLabels  YAxis:self.newYLabels];
+        [self.myLineChart updateWithXAxisLabelTitles:xNewlabels
+                                    YAxisLabelTitles:yNewLabels
+                              controlPointsByXRatios:newControlXRatios
+                                           direction:newDirection
+                                            animated:YES
+                                          completion:nil];

-* When you update labels, you may also want to update control points:
+* When you update labels, you may want to update control points:

-        [self.myLineChart setControlPointsWithXRatioValues:self.newRatio];
+        [self.myLineChart updateWithControlPointsByXRatios:xNewRatios];

+* If you want to flip chart upside down:

+        [self.myLineChart switchDirectionAnimated:YES completion:^(DHDynamicLineChart * _Nonnull chart) {
+                //Do some additional settings with 'chart'.
+        }];

+* Check demo for more details.
+Enjoy!

 #License

 This repo is under MIT license.